TaTo30/vue-pdf/docs/guide/slots.md

 ## loading: default

-Content to display when page is rendering
+Content rendered while the page render task is in progress.

 ```vue
 <template>